nlloyd1/GameOfLife/README.md

 c++ simulator of <a href='https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life'>Conway's Game of Life</a>, a cellular simulation.

 <h1>How to Play</h1>
 Activate (click on) the cells that will begin the simulation as living cells.
 Black cells represent active (living) cells, white cells represent inactive (dead) cells.
-Press the space bar to see the next generation of cells.
-One space bar click = one generation.
+Press the space bar to see the next generation of cells (one click = one generation).
+Press and hold the space bar to see mulitple generations at a time.

 <h3>Rules</h3>